Every year in the United States, nearly half a million excavation projects damage underground frameworks…

 After this, proper conservation measures are mapped out so that adverse environmental effects are avoided and the land can be returned to its original state.

 - Replace the soil and re-plant non-tree vegetation.
 (Trees are not typically allowed to be planted over buried pipelines due to safety reasons.)

 - Monitor the reclamation progress and make changes as needed.

 - Restore animal and plant habitats, and more.

-Looking for safe, careful pipeline contractors that you can trust?
+Looking for safe, careful pipeline companies and contractors that you can trust?
 At Stan’s Airboat & Marsh Excavator Service, our contractors have decades’ worth of experience working in one of nature’s most delicate ecosystems: marshland.

 Located in Iowa, Louisiana, we’ve been servicing the Louisiana wetlands since 1994 with the unique equipment necessary to keep our precious environment safe.
 Learn more about our land reclamation services by contacting us today!